GitMirroring/groff/contrib/chem/examples/README.txt

 This directory contains examples for the chem language.

-You can view the graphical display of the examples by calling

-    @g@chem <file> | groff -p ...
+Render the examples with "groff -j".

 On the displays, you can see rings consisting of several lines and bonds (lines).
 All points on rings and bonds that do not have a